NixM0nk3y/gossipy-keyval/README.md

 ## Limitations

-Far many to list, but the major is that the cluster isn't self healing i.e. a task dying and being replaced with a fresh instance loses all key/value state in that node.
-In theory this is easily overcome by using `memberlists` remote state merging mechanism but that wasn't the point of the exercise.

 I would have also liked the internal solution to be a pure IPV6 stack, but ECS feels very much reliant on IPV4 to support is operations at the moment.
 The VPC is configured to support IPV6 operations ( including NAT64)

 ## Useful commands